-Anticipated Emissions a.
+a.
+Anticipated Emissions

 For this solar project the primary fuel, solar energy, is greenhouse gas free, but there is a natural gas-fired steam boiler for each of the three plants.
-The proposed ISEGS project would cause GHG emissions from power block maintenance activities, including mirror cleaning and vegetation removal, weekly testing of the emergency generator and firewater pump, one hour per day of operation of each boiler, and employee trips.
+The proposed ISEGS project would cause GHG emissions from heliostat field maintenance activities, including mirror cleaning and vegetation removal, weekly testing of the emergency generator and firewater pump, daily operation of each boiler, and employee trips.
 (Ex.
 200, p.
 6.1-64) Operations GHG emissions are shown in Greenhouse Gas Table 2.
 All emissions are converted to CO2-equivalent and totaled.